salesforcecli/plugin-data/messages/data.create.file.md

 # attachFailure

-The file was uploaded but not able to attach to the record.
+The file was successfully uploaded, but we weren't able to attach it to the record.

 # insufficientAccessActions